 Maryland Domestic Violence Lawyer

 A conviction for a domestic violence crime carries with it social and economic repercussions that can seriously damage your future.
 In Maryland, acts of violence between family or household members are considered crimes of domestic violence and are subject to penalties including incarceration and fines.
-If you have been accused or charged with such an offense you should immediately contact a Maryland domestic violence lawyer to begin building your defense.
+If you have been accused or charged with this criminal offense you should immediately contact a Maryland domestic violence lawyer to begin building your defense.
+En Español.